Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Transmission via NSINs

-Beamforming is one of the most significant techniques in the PHY layer.
+In this section, we will present some key issues encountered in experiments, which should be considered when investigating the transmission topic of NSINs.

+Fig. \ref{fig:digital_PHY} shows a logical diagram of the digital signal processing module designed for communication systems of Beihang airship.
+In this PHY layer module, many techniques (e.g., beamforming and multi-connectivity) have to be studied.
 The purpose of beamforming is to implement efficient coverage by electronically controlling the amplitudes and phases of the weights of antenna array elements.
-It can be divided into active beamforming and passive beamforming.
+It can be divided into active beamforming and passive beamforming. {Multi-connectivity is a key technology for achieving reliable and low-latency transmissions.
+Besides, it is essential to overview the upper layer communication protocols of NSINs, which enable efficient end-to-end transmission.
+The technical categories of this section are illustrated in Fig. \ref{fig:multiconnectivity_PHY}.}